sql tutorial

 SQL > Advanced SQL > Exists

-EXISTS simply tests whether the inner query returns any row.
+EXISTS is a Boolean operator used in a subquery to test whether the inner query returns any row.
 If it does, then the outer query proceeds.
 If not, the outer query does not execute, and the entire SQL statement returns nothing.

 The syntax for EXISTS is: